qinchuanhui/UDA-Benchmark/README.md

  * Generate the answering reponses with LLMs
  * Evaluate the accuracy of the reponses using the specific metric.

+## :loudspeaker: Updates

+**Date: 12-26-2024**

+Fix the version issue of the Wikipedia pages, which are used in the FetaQA dataset.

+**Date: 09-28-2024**

+Our paper, "UDA: A Benchmark Suite for Retrieval Augmented Generation in Real-world Document Analysis", has been accepted by NeurIPS'24.

+**Date: 09-05-2024**

+Add more well-parsed annotated tables for the PaperTab dataset.

 ## :book: Dataset: UDA-QA

 ### Description